-The array of interests covered by Modern School staff is extraordinarily diverse.
+The research interests of the Modern School staff are extraordinarily diverse.

 They range from theoretical considerations of language and psychoanalysis to studies of literary institutions and consumer culture; from the Victorian novel to postcolonial theory; from early cinema to international cinema during the Cold War; from Holocaust testimonies to the relationship between drama and avant-garde music and painting; and from modern poetry to 21st-century fiction.
-This diversity is reflected in the interests of its current research students.
+As well as English literature, the School has particular research strengths in South African, Irish, Asian and American writing, and staff and postgraduate students researchers come from all over the world.

 The Modern School sponsors lectures and research seminars each term, including the annual Jacques Berthoud Lecture in Modern Studies.

 In 2006, the prestigious Writers at York initiative was launched.
-The series offers a lively programme of readings and workshops, and aims to celebrate and explore the work of both emerging and established contemporary writers.
+The series offers a lively programme of readings and workshops.
 Each term, a writer is invited to give a public reading of their work, and also to lead a workshop for postgraduate students.

 - David Attwell